Home Warranty Exclusions: What's NOT Covered That You Should Know

 Pre-Existing Conditions

 Coverage only applies to issues that develop after your policy begins.
-If the problem existed before you purchased the warranty — even if you weren't aware of it — it can be denied.
-Some companies impose a 30-day waiting period precisely to weed out pre-existing issues, especially relevant when buying a home with unknown system histories.
+If the problem existed before you purchased the warranty, even if you weren't aware of it, it can be denied.
+Some companies impose a 30-day waiting period precisely to weed out pre-existing issues.
+Learn how pre-existing conditions are detected and what documentation can protect you.

 Cosmetic Damage